England

 Harry Kane, Jordan Pickford and Declan Rice are all nailed-on to make Thomas Tuchel's squad

-Phil Foden and Ollie Watkins have work still to do, with Dominic Calvert-Lewin and Max Dowman potential wildcard options
+Phil Foden and Ollie Watkins still have work to do, with Trent Alexander-Arnold and Max Dowman potential wildcard options

-Some names are already etched in pen to make the 26-man party that will travel to North America, others are still fighting to guarantee their seat on the plane, while a few outside options are hoping for a late twist.
+Ladbrokes are offering odds on players to make England's World Cup 2026 squad, with some names already etched in pen to make the 26-man party that will travel to North America and others still fighting to guarantee their seat on the plane, while a few outside options are hoping for a late twist.

-Here, we bring you the confirmed England squad for the March friendlies and run through all the key names and talking points ahead of the final squad announcement this summer.
-You can also check out the latest World Cup 2026 outright winner odds.
+Here, we run through all the key names and talking points ahead of the final squad announcement this summer.
+You can also check out Ladbrokes writers' predictions for England's squad and the latest World Cup 2026 outright winner odds.

 There is always plenty of debate around England squads - particularly for major tournaments - but there are a cluster of players where you would have trouble finding any supporter questioning their spot in the squad.